 In May 2010 she was appointed to the new Joint Standing Committee on Health Care Reform.
 This committee was charged with the task of reviewing the various aspects of the new national healthcare law and how it will need to be implemented in Maine.
 In November 2010, she was re-elected to her third and final term, receiving over 60% of the vote in a three-way race and served in the 125th Maine State Legislature.
 She was the House Chair of the Joint Standing Committee on Health and Human Services.
 In this role she also served on a number of related committees and legislative leadership roles.
 In 2011 she was honored as a Oral Health Hero by the Maine Dental Access Coalition This award is given to people and programs that have demonstrated outstanding leadership and a strong commitment to improving the state of oral health in Maine through oral health advocacy, organizing, and service.
 She served on the commission to create the Maine Children’s Growth Council and served on their board for four years and continues to be active in all issues relating to giving our kids the best start possible to be successful in our global economy.
 In 2013 she was invited to join the board of Maine Early Learning Investment Group (MELIG) raising funds to support “Elevate Maine”.

 Meredith has always been extremely involved in her profession.
 She is a past president of the Advertising Club of Greater Portland.
 In 1992, she received the Club’s annual Conwell Award, which honors an individual who has contributed time to the industry and community and social concerns.
 In 1996 she received the Maine Public Relations Council's Edward L. Bernays Award for outstanding contributions in the field of public relations.
-For the American Association of Advertising Agencies (AAAA), she serves on the New England Board of Directors and on the National Government Affairs Committee.
+For the American Association of Advertising Agencies (AAAA), she served on the New England Board of Directors and on the National Government Affairs Committee from 1996 to 2013.

 Meredith is a third generation graduate of the University of Maine.
 She continues to be very active supporting the University and higher education issues in Maine.
-She has served on the University of Maine Alumni Association board of directors, is involved in the Maine Mentors and Ambassador programs, and is a past president of the Cumberland County Alumni Chapter and still serves on their Board of Directors.
+She has served on the University of Maine Alumni Association board of directors, is involved in the Maine Mentors and Ambassador programs, and is a past president of the Cumberland County Alumni Chapter and served on their Board of Directors for many years.
 She received the Block M Award in 1993 for service to the University.
 In 2002, she was appointed to the University of Maine Board of Visitors and served as the Chairperson of the Board from 2005-2007.
 In January 2009, she became a Trustee of Hebron Academy located in Hebron, Maine.

-She is active in genealogy and has rejoined the Board of the Maine Historical Society.
 A native of Camden, Meredith has three adult sons and lives in Cumberland.
 When not working on communications, community or political projects, she can be found skiing at her beloved Sugarloaf or cruising Casco Bay.
-She has completed nine triathlons and has the great honor of being the last finisher at the annual Tri for a Cure every July.
+She has completed twelve triathlons and has the great honor of being the last finisher at the annual Tri for a Cure every July.